Special Events & Exhibits

 Many artists visit Alcatraz Island each year, bringing with them exhibits that showcase interpretation of life’s challenges on the Island.
 These artists present works with themes such as internment, freedom, integrating with society, etc. In 2014 and 2015, Chinese artist Ai Weiwei’s work visited the Island for eight months showcasing his perspective on human rights, political prisoners and freedom of expression that resonate far beyond Alcatraz Island.

-Be sure to check out the following exhibits during your visit to Alcatraz Island:
+Be sure to check out the following current exhibits during your visit to Alcatraz Island:

 Building 64 Theater (50 yards up the road from the Alcatraz Island dock)